Swedish gifts for birthdays, Christmas or other any occasion

 Absolut Vodka: Many people didn’t know that Absolut Vodka comes from Sweden, more precisely from Åhus in the region of Skåne/Scania.
 If you look closely at the label of some Absolut bottles you’ll see written in italic letters “Country of Sweden“.

-Absolut Vodka small bottles, buy here on Amazon
+Absolut Vodka small bottles, here on Amazon

 Viking chess (Kubb)